 Although our common stock is quoted on the OTCQB market from time to time, the market for our common stock is extremely limited.
-We have applied for the listing of our common stock and the Class A Warrants being offered pursuant to this prospectus on The NASDAQ Capital Market.
-However, no assurance can be given that such application will be approved, or, if approved, that an active market for our shares and Class A Warrants will develop or, if developed, will be sustained.
-We have not applied, and will not apply, to list the Class B Warrants being sold in this offering on The NASDAQ Capital Market or any other market or exchange.
+An application has been filed to have the Class A Warrants being offered pursuant to this prospectus quoted on the OTCQB market.
+However, no assurance can be given that such application will be approved.
+Trading prices and volumes on the OTCQB market are thin and erratic.
+We cannot predict at what price our shares and Class A Warrants, as applicable, will trade and there can be no assurance that an active market for our shares and Class A Warrants, as applicable, will develop or, if developed, will be sustained.
+The volume traded at any one time can be limited, and as a result, there may not be a liquid trading market for our shares and Class A Warrants, as applicable.
+As a result, you may be unable to liquidate your investment in our securities quickly.
+We have not applied, and will not apply, to have the Class B Warrants being sold in this offering quoted on the OTCQB market or any other market or exchange.
 The Class B Warrants are non-transferrable.
 As a result, the Class B Warrants purchased in this offering cannot be resold.
 In addition, although there have been market makers in our securities, we cannot assure that these market makers will continue to make a market in our securities or that other factors outside of our control will not cause them to stop market making in our securities.
 Making a market in securities involves maintaining bid and ask quotations and being able to effect transactions in reasonable quantities at those quoted prices, subject to various securities laws and other regulatory requirements.
 Furthermore, the development and maintenance of a public trading market depends upon the existence of willing buyers and sellers, the presence of which is not within our control or that of any market maker.
-Market makers are not required to maintain a continuous two-sided market, are required to honor firm quotations for only a limited number of securities, and are free to withdraw firm quotations at any time.
-Even with a market maker factors such as our past losses from operations and the small size of our company mean that there can be no assurance of an active and liquid market for our securities developing in the foreseeable future.
-Even if a market develops, we cannot assure that a market will continue, or that stockholders will be able to resell their securities at any
+Market makers are not required to maintain a continuous two-sided market, are required to honor firm quotations for only a limited number of securities, and are free